jguardado39/A-Kata-A-Day/JavaScript/README.md

 11. Multiples of 3 and 5
 12. Multiply
 13. Next Prime
+14. Repalce All Dots
-14. Reversed Words
+15. Reversed Words
-15. Sort the Odd
+16. Sort the Odd
-16. Tower_of_Hanoi
+17. Tower_of_Hanoi
-17. Triangular Treasure
+18. Triangular Treasure
-18. Unscrambled Eggs
+19. Unscrambled Eggs